 Another example is Airbnb.
 Airbnb’s founders initially focused on launching at major events where hotels were impossible to come by.
-The platform then grew and evolved from people in desperate need of lodging to a viable and popular option for travelers.
+The platform then grew and evolved from serving only people in desperate need of lodging, to a viable and popular option for travelers.

 One major thing disruptive companies have in common (and where many companies fall short) is they create a solid business model.
 Before refining their products, they tweak their business model until it’s just right.